All Episodes

 You can't see a ballot from six feet away.

-It's it's almost impossible.
+It's almost impossible.

-You know, why didn't you make accommodations so that the law would be followed uh instead of just not doing it, not following it?
+You know, why didn't you make accommodations so that the law would be followed instead of just not doing it, not following it?

-If the state constitution in Pennsylvania allows for very limited instances in which people can vote by mail, how is it that rather than go through the more arduous process of a constitutional amendment, which would be the legal constitutional process to to get there,
+If the state constitution in Pennsylvania allows for very limited instances in which people can vote by mail, how is it that rather than go through the more arduous process of a constitutional amendment, which would be the legal constitutional process to get there,

-If you don't like it, fix it, follow the law, follow the constitution.
+If you don't like it, fix it.

 Not that complicated.

-And all of it is so easily it's easily resolved.
+And all of it is so easily, it's easily resolved.

-And by the way, plenty of uh election deniers on the Democratic side, starting with Stacey Abrams on down.
+And by the way, plenty of election deniers on the Democratic side, starting with Stacey Abrams on down.

-It's just a matter I don't want an advantage in terms of voting.
+I don't want an advantage in terms of voting.

 If my candidate wins, great.